treeman/jonashietala/drafts/how_i_wrote_my_book_using_pollen.markdown

 imap <C-E> ◊
 ```

 Pollen markup uses `◊` extensively so having an easy way to insert it is very important.
-And in Racket instead of writing lambdas `(lambda (x) ...)` you can write `(λ (x) ...)`.
+And in Racket instead of writing lambdas `(lambda (x) ...)`{.racket} you can write `(λ (x) ...)`{.racket}.
 It's not necessary but I thought, why not?

 # Configuring Pollen

-The Pollen documentation does a decent job of walking you through initial setup, there's just a few gotchas I ran into.
+The [Pollen documentation][pollen] does a decent job of walking you through initial setup, there's just a few gotchas I ran into.

-I wanted to turn three dots into a single character "..." and also reroute links from `/index.html` to `/`, while doing the default paragraph expansion and converting quotes and dashes to their special chars as described in the Pollen docs.
+I wanted to turn three dots into a single character "..." and also remove `/index.html` from links, while doing the default paragraph expansion and converting quotes and dashes to their special chars as described in the Pollen docs.
 I ended up with these decoding functions:

 ```{.racket}
 (define (ellipses x)